-Most recently, a super-computer modeling study using the world's most powerful supercomputer, SUMMIT, identified several candidate small molecule drugs which bind to either the isolated the SCARS-CoV-2 Viral S-protein at its host receptor region or to the S protein-human ACE2 interface (Smith and Smith, 2020).
+A super-computer modeling study using the world's most powerful supercomputer, SUMMIT, identified several candidate small molecule drugs which bind to either the isolated SCARS-CoV-2 Viral S-protein at its host receptor region or to the S protein-human ACE2 interface (Smith and Smith, 2020).
 Interestingly, in this study Quercetin was identified among top 5 scoring ligands for viral S-protein-human ACE2 receptor interface.
 Thus, Quercetin appears also a potentially promising therapeutic molecule that may directly interfere with the binding of the SCARS-CoV-2 virus to human cells.
 Previously reported experiments demonstrated that Quercetin appears to inhibit the SARS-CoV virus entry into host cells (Yi et al., 2004).
 Since the SCARS-CoV-2 virus utilizes for the entry in human cells the same receptor (ACE2) and the accessory protease FURIN as the SARS-CoV coronavirus (Wells et al., 2020), these observations suggest that Quercetin may, indeed, possess antiviral activity against the SARS-CoV-2 as well.
+Significantly, both Quercetin and Luteolin have been identified among top 5 ligands for the viral S-proteinhuman ACE2 receptor interface-ligand binding complex (Smith and Smith, 2020), suggesting that these structurally highly similar compounds (Figure 6) could serve as efficient inhibitors of the SARS-CoV-2 infection.
+Consistent with this hypothesis, it has been reported that both Quercetin and Luteolin significantly inhibit the SARS-CoV virus infection (Yi et al., 2004).